henryng24/oldblog/about.md

 permalink: /about/
 ---

-An aspiring software engineer and entrepreneur, Henry is passionate about scalable technology that makes a difference in our lives.
+An full stack software engineer and entrepreneur, Henry is passionate about scalable technology that makes a difference in our lives.

 ### Contact me